BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

  [Scratch](www.scratch.mit.edu) is a visual toolkit for amatures to learn and grab an idea of *programming*. <img src="http://www.quarrylane.org/uploaded/Summer/images/ScratchBlogLogo.jpg" alt = "Scratch logo" width = "330" />
 ### How programme works?
 - **Computers** are information processing automata; they are dumb machines in the sense that they do *only* what user instructed, but at the same time very clever if the people behind are intellegent.
-- A computer **programme** is a collection of instructions to achieve a specific task.
-It is, a  liminal artefact, since instructions are abstract but the operations are done in the physical world. **Binaries** that corresponed directly to specific instructions.
+- A computer **programme** is a collection of instructions to achieve specific tasks.
+It is a liminal artefact, since instructions are abstract but the operations are done in the physical world. **Binaries** corresponed directly to specific instructions.
 Tasks are approached by **Algorithms**.
-- **Assembly Language** enabled the programmers to use symbolics instead of binaries, but it is symbol-to-operation therefore low-level and not portable. **Higher-level Language**, *FORTRAN* (FORmula TRANslation) language first came.
+- **Assembly Language** enabled the programmers to use symbolics instead of binaries, but it is symbol-to-operation therefore low-level and not portable.
-- **Compilers** translate programme statements into computer instructions. **Operating System** channeled all input and output (*i.e.* I/O) operations.
+- **Higher-level Language** are designed, *FORTRAN* (FORmula TRANslation) language is the first.
+They requires **compilers** for translating programme statements into machine instructions. **Operating System** channeled all input and output (i.e. I/O) operations.
 ### Relavent readings at the stage
 - How Computers Work, Tenth Edition
 Ron White